PMunch/git-tree/README.md

 into the directory and deleted after the tree is created.
 This is only done after checking that there is nothing there already.

-This is at the moment just a quick script I threw together, it doesn't handle all scenarios of git output, and could easily be improved.
+This is at the moment just a quick script I threw together, it should handle all cases of git status output, but could easily be improved.